rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 Once you have added the file(s), click the **Commit new file** option at the bottom.
 It is simplest to choose the default option (**Commit directly to the ------ branch**).

-Once you've finished, the repository should look something like [this](https://github.com/alexrutar/webpage-example).
+When you've finished, the repository should look something like [this](https://github.com/alexrutar/webpage-example).

 If you have decided to use GitHub Pages, your page should automatically deploy after a few minutes!
 To see the status of the build, go to the **Actions** tab.
 You can also see the current status in the **Environments** section of the sidebar on the right hand side.

 ### Deploying on Cloudflare
-To set up the webpage with Cloudflare Pages, we first need to tell Cloudflare about the repository hosting our files.
-The best way to do this is to follow the instructions in the [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/get-started#connecting-your-git-provider-to-pages).
+In this section, I will recommend that you follow the instructions in the [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/get-started) for complete detail.
+The general idea is to navigate to the **Pages** tab, select **Create a project**, and follow the instructions.
+You need to link your GitHub account so that Cloudflare can automatically read the code and update your webpage whenever the code changes.

 Here are a couple notes:

 1. The **Project name** that you choose will be used to create the default domain.